 Female and Male rats were treated with 60 to 70 mg/kg/day or 120 to 150 mg/kg/day fenoprofen calcium via the diet (approximately 0.2 or 0.4 times the maximum human daily dose of 3200 mg/day based on body surface area comparison, respectively).
 Male rats were treated from 77 days prior to mating and during mating.
 Female rats were treated from 14 days prior to mating and through gestation.
 Pregnancy rates were slightly reduced in the low and high dose groups compared to controls.
 There was no adverse effect on implantations, resorptions, or live fetuses.

-Fenoprofen calcium® (fenoprofen calcium, USP) are available in capsule form for oral administration, and are supplied as following:
+Fenoprofen calcium capsules, USP are for oral administration, and are supplied as following:

 Store at room temperature 20°C to 25°C (68°F to 77°F); excursions permitted between 15°C to 30°C (59°F to 86°F) [see USP Controlled Room Temperature].

 Advise the patient to read the FDA-approved patient labeling (Medication Guide) that accompanies each prescription dispensed.
 Inform patients, families, or their caregivers of the following information before initiating therapy with fenoprofen calcium and periodically during the course of ongoing therapy.